What is F-GAP?

 The Facilitated Graduate Applications Process (F-GAP) is an Alliance program that provides undergraduate seniors and masters students with the advice and assistance needed to begin the application process as they consider applying to graduate programs.
 F-GAP will help students choose departments that are most appropriate to their goals and aspirations.
 The Alliance Community will work with the student as they prepare their applications to graduate programs and will assist in tracking the progress of their applications through the admissions process.
 The Alliance Community will assist in maximizing the chances that Alliance Scholars will be admitted, with support, to a department or program where they will thrive.

 How are students selected to participate in this program?

-In March or April of each year Alliance staff will review the list of Alliance scholars and select the students that appear to be in line to graduate during the Spring of the following year.
-The names of these students are sent to their predoctoral mentor inquiring whether the student is eligible and would like to participate in the F-GAP Program.
-(Students must meet certain criteria.)
+In January or February of each year Alliance staff will review the list of Alliance scholars and select the students that appear to be in line to graduate during the Spring of the following year.
+The names of these students are sent to their predoctoral mentor inquiring whether the student is eligible and would like to participate in the F-GAP Program (students must meet certain criteria).
 Predoctoral mentors can then nominate these students and any other graduating senior or Master’s student that they determine would be eligible and would benefit from this program.